Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 ### Bottom Critical Scenario
 ![image](images/Scenarios/bottomCritical.png)

-In our lower critical scenario there are 6 hosts and 4 switches, three slices
+In the lower critical scenario there are 6 hosts and 4 switches.
+Three slices are active:
 - Upper slice with H1 and H4 using a 10 Mbps link
 - H2 and H5 slice with a 3 Mbps link
 - H3 and H6 slice with a 7 Mbps link